 For side sleepers, using a mattress that adequately supports the side of the body is important.
 You also need to ensure that the mattress is soft enough to allow your shoulder and hip to sink into it a little.

-To get the most pressure relief for the shoulder area, go for the thickest mattresses with the most layers — which are softer and allow the spine to stay aligned with the ground.
-For this, we highly recommend opting for the Hevean 10 medium configuration as the best mattress for side sleepers
+To get the most pressure relief for the shoulder area, go for the thickest mattresses with the most layers — which are softer and allow for more pressure relief while the elastic nature of latex rubber keeps the spine aligned.
+Absent of any other preferences, we highly recommend opting for the Hevean 10 Organic Latex Mattress in the Medium configuration for side sleepers.
+If you want it a little firmer the Hevean 10 Medium-Firm is also very popular but it may be a little too firm for pure side sleepers.

 People who prefer to lie down on their back need to make sure that their spine is in a position akin to when they are standing.
 This means that keeping your back in a natural position as much as possible is important.
 In general, if you're a back sleeper, you should go for a mattress that’s a little firmer.
 And, finding the best mattress for you should be easier as back sleepers fit the widest range of mattresses.

 You don’t need to go with 10-inch options if you want something on the firmer side because thicker mattresses tend to be softer and the best mattresses for back sleepers are usually on the firmer end of the spectrum.
-You can choose any medium-firm, firm or extra-firm mattress, depending on your personal preference.
+Back Sleepers can choose choose any medium-firm, firm or extra-firm mattress, depending on your personal preference.

 Just like back sleepers, those who like to sleep on their stomach need to ensure that their back stays in a natural position.

-If you belong to this category of sleepers, an extra firm mattress would be the best mattress for stomach sleepers.
-It can provide the support your upper body needs so it doesn’t sink into the mattress and cause back or neck pain afterward.
+If you belong to this category of sleepers, an extra firm mattress is the best option for stomach sleepers.
+It can provide the support your upper body needs so it doesn’t sink into the mattress and cause back or neck pain afterwards.
 Using an extra firm mattress will help keep your spine better aligned in its most natural position.
+We would recommend any of our Classic Series Mattresses for stomach sleepers or the Hevean mattresses made mostly of Firm layering.
+Mattress thickness isn't all that important and most stomach sleepers would find the best fit with the 8" models

 When you go out shopping for a latex mattress, make a note of the following: